Need some quick tips or guidance? Read more on our blog!

 With so much at risk, it’s likely that your charity will be looking for some sort of safety net to protect against any unexpected incidents – which is where events insurance comes in.

 There may also be cover your charity is legally obligated to have regardless of the events you run, such as employers’ liability insurance – you can read more about your charity’s legal requirements below.

-Essentially, if something could go wrong, or there’s even the slightest risk that a staff member, volunteer or service user could get sick of injured at your event, then it’s both your legal and moral obligation to ensure you’ve assessed the risks involved and arranged the appropriate cover for your charity.
+Essentially, if something could go wrong, or there’s even the slightest risk that an event organiser, staff member, volunteer or service user could get sick or injured at your event, then it’s both your legal and moral obligation to ensure you’ve assessed the risks involved and arranged the appropriate cover for your charity.

-Cover for events can vary depending on your insurer and individual requirements.
-However, we can usually provide cover for:
+Event insurance in the UK can vary depending on your insurer and individual requirements.
+However, at Endsleigh, we can usually provide cover for:

-Don’t worry if you’re running a slightly “unusual” event – our insurer partners are very flexible with the types of events they’ll insure, so even if you don’t see it listed below get in touch to tell us more about what you’re planning and we’ll help you find the right cover.
+Don’t worry if you’re running a slightly “unusual” event – our insurer partners are very flexible with the types of events they’ll cover - from larger outdoor events, to smaller ones in village halls.
+So even if you don’t see it listed below, get in touch to tell us more about what you’re planning and we’ll help you find the right cover.

 Among other types of events, we can provide cover for:

 As soon as your charity signs a contract or starts investing money in an event, it’s a good idea to get cover in place to protect any deposits or overlays.